-Coconut oil is one of few oils that packs so many different uses and benefits, you could write a book on it!
+Coconut oil is one of the few oils that packs so many different uses and benefits, you could write a book on it!
 The use of this amazing oil doesn’t just end with us humans, cats can reap many of the same benefits.
 Here are 10 amazing coconut oil uses and benefits just for cats.

 Softens Coat & Skin

 Much like humans, cats can also reap the benefits of this super-rich oil by applying it directly to the skin and fur.
 It helps to heal wounds, skin infections, burns, and sores.
 It also makes the coat shiny and reduces tangles and knots in longer fur.
 Cats who enjoy the taste will lick their fur and get the internal benefits of this oil as well.